wavefrontHQ/wavefront-fdb-tailer/README.md

 --matching, -m
      A regex expression to match against potential log files in the directory.
      Default: .*

+--prefix
+     A prefix to attach to all metrics collected.
+The default is "fdb.trace." if not specified.

 --proxyHost
      The name of the machine running a Wavefront proxy.
 Used only if --type